APM routing

 - Log in to the DEUNA Admin.

-- Navigate to Integrations or Payment Methods.
+- Navigate to Payment Methods.

 - Connect your first APM credential.